isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-That's the foundation of the STL.
+That’s the foundation of the STL.
 A single `find` algorithm easily works with any kind of input range:

     template<typename Iter, typename Val>
         // requires Input_iterator<Iter>